-In fact, one of the major yet least popular reasons you get error messages on your camera is due to a mishandling of some sort.
-Your camera can last for a very long time and be fully functional at that, if you know how to maintain it.
+One of the major yet least popular reasons you get error messages on your camera is due to mishandling of some sort.
+Your camera can last for a very long time and be fully functional at that if you know how to maintain it.

 Having addressed error codes and how to resolve it, here is how to prevent some of those error codes from popping up in the first place.

-2. Regular Cleaning: Endeavor to clean the exterior parts of your camera andcarefully clean intricate parts of your camera with a dry and soft cloth to prevent accumulation of dust/dirt.
+2. Regular Cleaning: Endeavor to clean the exterior parts of your camera and carefully clean intricate parts of your camera with a dry and soft cloth to prevent the accumulation of dust/dirt.
 There are also basic Canon camera cleaning kits you can get to properly clean your camera and avoid certain error codes.

 3. Regular Camera Check-ups: Endeavor to have a professional service your camera every once in a while.
 You can visit Canon support offices for that.

-4. Check/Test your Camera before Use: It is very important that you check to see that your camera key functionalities are intact before use each time you want to use it to prevent error codes or jamming in the middle of a shoot.
+4. Check/Test your Camera before Use: You must check to see that your camera key functionalities are intact before use each time you want to use it to prevent error codes or jamming in the middle of a shoot.

 5. No Punishment Treatment: Do not for any reason whatsoever hit your camera in an attempt to resolve issues or simply out if frustration.
 You could damage it.